-Zollinger-Ellison syndrome is a rare condition in which one or more tumors form in your pancreas or the upper part of your small intestine (duodenum).
-These tumors, called gastrinomas, secrete large amounts of the hormone gastrin, which causes your stomach to produce too much acid.
-The excess acid then leads to peptic ulcers, as well as to diarrhea and other symptoms.
+Zollinger-Ellison syndrome is a rare condition in which one or more tumors grow in the pancreas or in the upper part of the small intestine.
+The tumors are called gastrinomas.
+These gastrinomas produce large amounts of the hormone gastrin.
+Gastrin causes the stomach to produce too much acid, which leads to peptic ulcers.
+High gastrin levels also can cause diarrhea, belly pain and other symptoms.

-- Burning, aching, gnawing or discomfort in your upper abdomen
+- Burning, aching or discomfort in your upper abdomen.

 When to see a doctor

-See your doctor if you have a persistent, burning, aching or gnawing pain in your upper abdomen, especially if you've also been experiencing nausea, vomiting and diarrhea.
+See your health care provider if you have a burning, aching pain in your upper belly that won't go away — especially if you also have nausea, vomiting and diarrhea.

 Your pancreas sits behind and below your stomach.
-It produces enzymes that are essential to digesting food.
-The pancreas also produces several hormones including insulin, a hormone that helps to control your blood glucose.
+It makes enzymes that are needed for digesting food.
+The pancreas also makes many hormones, including insulin.
+Insulin is the hormone that helps control your blood sugar, also called glucose.

-Digestive juices from the pancreas, liver and gallbladder mix in the duodenum, the part of the small intestine next to your stomach.
-This is where digestion reaches its peak.
+Digestive juices from the pancreas, liver and gallbladder mix in the duodenum.
+This is where most of your digestion happens.

 Association with MEN 1

 Zollinger-Ellison syndrome may be caused by an inherited condition called multiple endocrine neoplasia, type 1 (MEN 1).
-People with MEN 1 also have tumors in the parathyroid glands and may have tumors in their pituitary glands.
+People with MEN 1 also have tumors in the parathyroid glands.
+They may have tumors in their pituitary glands as well.

-If you have a blood relative, such as a sibling or parent, with MEN 1, it's more likely that you'll have Zollinger-Ellison syndrome.
+If you have a first-degree relative, such as a sibling or parent, with MEN 1, it's more likely that you'll have Zollinger-Ellison syndrome.

 Treatment of tumors